hgsgtk/rust_rocket_simple_app/README.md

 A Simple API in Rocket (Web framework in rust)

 # Hello World
+As I see the example code of rocket, I think we should write only routing at main.rs.
 ## Trouble Shooting
 ```
 -> % cargo test